DeterminateSystems/nix-installer/docs/troubleshooting.md

 ### Issue

-You run any Nix command, like `nix --version` and Nix isn't found:
+You've run the installer but when you run any Nix command, like `nix --version`, and Nix isn't found:

 ```shell
 $ nix --version